 SAY IT THE WAY IT IS

-Be blunt but modest.
-Do not try to impress anyone by being overly critical of certain people.
-In order words, don’t be sentimental, just say it the way it is.
-If you want to have a career in this business and you want to stay in it for long, you better be ready to politely offend some people.
-But not the one who pays your salary.
+If you want to have a career in the radio business and you want to stay in it for long, you better be ready to politely offend some people.
+Not the ones who pay your salary any.

 BE IN CONTROL

-It is your show so the control is yours.
+It is your show and not mine, so be in control.
 Even when calls are coming in or when you have visitors on your show, remember the show is still yours and you actually have all it takes to take the show the direction you want – as it pleases your Director.
-And the coolest thing about radio is that your audience don’t see you. so do your thing and free yourself.